ademhatay/arrays-tool/README.md

 Returns the shuffled array.

+### `reverse(array)`
+Reverses the elements of the given array and returns a new reversed array.

+- `array`: The array to be reversed.

+Returns the reversed array.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.